template-tools/template-sync-hook/README.md

 hook for template-sync

-automatically generates PR on target repos when a template modification occures
+automatically generates PRs on target repos when a template modification occures

 # test